What is a Sleep Study?

 Who needs a sleep study?

 If you have sleep problems that last longer than a few weeks, you may need a sleep study.
-Talk to your healthcare provider.
+It is important to get tested for sleep disorders.
+Untreated sleep disorders raise your risk for heart failure, high blood pressure, stroke, diabetes, and depression.
+Talk with your healthcare provider.
 Be prepared to answer questions about your health history.
 Try to keep a daily sleep diary for a week or 2.
 Write down the time you go to bed, the time you wake up, and anything that seems to affect your sleep.
 Then your healthcare provider can refer you to a sleep specialist and recommend a sleep study.

 Monitoring your sleep